swiss-ai-center/a-guide-to-mlops/docs/clean-up.md

     Press ++y++ to confirm the deletion.

+    To disable the Google Kubernetes Engine Registry API, you can execute the following
+    command:

+    ```sh title="Execute the following command(s) in a terminal"
+    # Disable the Google Kubernetes Engine API
+    gcloud services disable container.googleapis.com
+    ```

     **Delete the Google Artifact Registry**

     To delete the Google Artifact Registry used to store the Docker images you